 Lactobacilli are naturally occurring lactic acid bacteria that are present in the air and on vegetables and fruits.
 This beneficial bacteria is high in natural enzymes and are responsible for turning the starches and sugars in foods into lactic acid that preserves food and enhances its nutrients.
 This lactic acid bacteria also promotes the growth of good bacteria in our intestines.

 The key to a successful fermentation is keeping your vegetables or fruits submerged completely under the brine so bad bacteria and molds won’t grow in your ferment.
 Fermentation is an anaerobic process so doing this is an absolute necessity.
 One of the best ways to do this is to use a a Picklemeister Glass Fermentation Jar or a Pickl-It Jar.
 Many people also love using a Harsch crock.

-Both of these vessels are more expensive than glass mason canning jars so if you are just starting out you may want to try making your ferments with the mason jars and see how you like doing it before you invest in the more expensive options.
+Both of these vessels are more expensive than glass canning jars so if you are just starting out you may want to try making your ferments with the mason jars and see how you like doing it before you invest in the more expensive options.

-I just recently switched to a airlock jar but before that I was making ferments in glass mason jars for 5 years and never had any issues with bad batches especially when I keep my ferments under the brine and use either the vegetable culture starter or probiotic capsules together with sea salt.
+I just recently switched to a airlock jar but before that I was making ferments in glass canning jars for 5 years and never had any issues with bad batches especially when I keep my ferments under the brine and use either the vegetable culture starter or probiotic capsules together with sea salt.
 If you want to learn how to convert a inexpensive mason jar to an airtight container you can see how from Northwest Edible Life in this post.